DrATedder/ancient_metagenomics/README.md

 # ancient_metagenomics

 A set of python scripts intended to help in the analysis of ancient metagenomic data files processed through [centrifuge](https://ccb.jhu.edu/software/centrifuge/ "Link to Centrifuge homepage").
 The order of use isn't fixed, and you can use many of the scripts independently.
-That said, it's worth reading the specific requirements for each step.
+That said, it's worth reading the specific requirements for each step as often input file naming conventions are based on the output files from previous steps.

 ## 1. centrifuge_env_decontam.py
-<details><summary>See more</summary>
 Decontamination of ancient DNA (aDNA) samples (or indeed, any metagenomic samples) is really important.
 If you have access to either a sequenced 'lab blank' and/or an environmental sample (for example a bone sample from the same burial site if you are working on ancient oral microbiomes), you will be able to taxonomically identify OTUs which may otherwise be erroneously attributed to your aDNA sample.
+<details><summary>See more</summary>

 **Prerequisites:** All samples ('real' and 'contaminants') should have been run through centrifuge to produce 'centrifugeReport.txt' files.